 Shapes fall from the sky, all you have to do is to control how they fall and fit within each other.
 A simple premise, but add an annoyingly addictive electronica soundtrack (based on a Russian folk tune called Korobeiniki, apparently) and you have a revolution in entertainment.

-Since Tetris was launched on the world in 1986, millions of hours have been lost through playing this simple game.
+Since Tetris was launched on the world in the 1980s, millions of hours have been lost through playing this simple game.
 Since then, we’ve seen games consoles grow in power, and with it the appearance of everything from Call of Duty to World of Warcraft.
 Yet block and puzzle games like Tetris still have a special place in our hearts.
 Why are they are so compelling?

 The writer Jeffrey Goldsmith was so obsessed with Tetris that he wrote a famous article asking if the game’s creator Alexey Pajitnov had invented “a pharmatronic?” – a video game with the potency of an addictive drug.
 Some people say that after playing the game for hours they see falling blocks in their dreams or buildings move together in the street – a phenomenon known as the Tetris Effect.
 Such is its mental pull, there’s even been the suggestion that the game might be able to prevent flashbacks in people with PTSD.